-The BA International Relations course is designed to place student discovery at the heart of the curriculum.
-Our learning environment is structured to enable students to think independently and imaginatively about social, political and international problems.
-Our active learning sessions are less about the transmission of 'facts' and more about evaluating the very logic of political discourse at the local, national and global level.
-For this reason, we have nurtured a learning environment that provides rich opportunities for thinking about key concepts, issues and problems beyond the formal classroom environment.
-We like our students to own the classroom and this is reflected in the fact that we have adopted a model of learning which values student-enquiry as the primary focus on all our modules.
+The BA International Relations programme is designed to place supported independent learning at the heart of the curriculum.
+Our learning environment is structured to enable students to address social, political and international issues in a way that is both relevant and creative.
+Our active learning sessions incorporate the transmission of 'facts' but are more concerned with learning to critically evaluate political interactions in all their manifestations.
+We provide a learning environment that encourages students to reflect on key concepts, issues and problems beyond the formal classroom environment.
+We encourage our students to 'own' the classroom and this is reflected in the fact that we have adopted a model of learning which values student-enquiry as the primary focus on all our modules.

-Students on the BA International Relations programme will be encouraged to take responsibility for their academic and professional choices throughout their studies.
+Students taking the BA International Relations programme will be encouraged to take responsibility for their academic and professional choices throughout their studies.
 Each undergraduate module will offer a different experience of learning, with academic staff designing the teaching activities to suit the particular learning outcomes of each subject rather than following a standardised formula.
 Our Learning Futures curriculum is designed to demonstrate clear progression in knowledge and understanding at each of the key stages of the BA International Relations degree.
 This is reflected in the comprehensive assumption that graduates from BA International Relations will be globally engaged graduates who take responsibility for their lifelong learning and professional development upon completion of their studies.

-Each module on the undergraduate programme has its own characteristic teaching and learning features that are appropriate to the particular subject matter (e.g. small group work, problem-based tutorials, review sessions, workshops, symposia, debates, Q&A sessions, document analysis sessions, structured role-plays).
-The School of Social Sciences seeks to encourage both staff and peer-led activities where students learn from one another within a co-operative and intellectually exciting atmosphere.
+Each module on the undergraduate programme has its own characteristic teaching and learning features that are appropriate to the particular subject matter (e.g. small group work, problem- based tutorials, review sessions, workshops, symposia, debates, Q&A sessions, document analysis sessions, structured role-plays).
+The School of Social Sciences seeks to encourage both staff- and peer-led activities where students learn from one another within a co-operative and intellectually exciting atmosphere.
 We want our students to take intellectual risks, based on their informed judgments of International Relations and their desire to dissect the underlying principles at work in the broader arena of international politics.
-Although many of our undergraduate modules include formal lectures (including many from scholars, partners and leaders beyond the University), the emphasis throughout is on learning through interactive group work in seminars, tutorials, workshops and symposiums.
-Many of our modules are designed to establish authentic learning tasks and we model many of our learning activities on 'real world' approaches.
+Although many of our undergraduate modules include formal lectures (including many from scholars, partners and leaders from outside the University), the emphasis throughout is on learning through interactive group work in seminars, tutorials, workshops and symposiums.
+Many of our modules are designed to establish authentic learning tasks and we model many of our learning activities on 'real-world' approaches.